cakephp/docs/en/controllers.rst

 Callbacks
 ---------

-In addition to the :ref:`controller-life-cycle`.
-CakePHP also supports callbacks related to scaffolding.
+In addition to the :ref:`controller-life-cycle`, CakePHP also supports callbacks related to scaffolding.

 .. php:method:: beforeScaffold($method)